stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/01-install-istio.md

  oc rollout status deployment/servicegraph && \
  oc rollout status deployment/jaeger-deployment`{{execute}}

-While you wait for the command to report success you can read a bit more about the [Istio](https://istio.io/docs) architecture!
+While you wait for the command to report success you can read a bit more about the [Istio](https://istio.io/docs) architecture below:

 ## Istio Details